flatironinstitute/CryoLike/docs/source/usage/imageConversion.rst

 is partially shared with the image templates: this is the "image descriptor," which includes the discretization and scaling grids used to interpret the tensor representations of the images.
-For more detail on this, see the :doc:`image settings documentation</usage/imageSettings>` and the TODO: XREF-API documentation,
+For more detail on this, see the :doc:`image settings documentation</usage/imageSettings>`.

 In addition, image conversion needs data describing the image capture apparatus--most notably defocus and phase shift information.
 This metadata is expected to come from the Starfile or CryoSparc file.
-A full description of the expected file formats can be found in the :doc:`file formats documentation</usage/formats>`
+A full description of the expected file formats can be found in the :doc:`file formats documentation</usage/formats>`.

 Interfaces
 ============

 File conversion is managed by the ``ParticleStackConverter`` class.
-While it is possible to interface with this class directly (see XREF TO API DOCUMENTATION), we also offer wrapper functions for the four use cases (i.e. converting from individual Star files, converting from indexed Star or CryoSparc files, and converting CryoSparc job directories).
+While it is possible to interface with this class directly, we also offer wrapper functions for the four use cases (i.e. converting from individual Star files, converting from indexed Star or CryoSparc files, and converting CryoSparc job directories).

 These wrapper functions are discussed below.

-For a basic example of converting ``Images`` from a set of Star files and particle files, see the :doc:`image conversion example </examples/convert_particle_stacks>`.
+For a basic examples of converting ``Images`` from a set of Star files and particle files, see the :doc:`image conversion example </examples/read_star_file_noindex>` as well as the other examples in that folder.

-For complete documentation of the API, see the API DOCUMENTATION (IF WE HAVEN'T LINKED TO THAT ENOUGH ALREADY)

 Wrapper functions
 -----------------